Vi and Vim Text Editors commands Explained

 Setting line numbers

-By default, Vim does not display line numbers.
-But if required, we can display them by using the 'Escape+:+set +nu' command.
+By default, it does not display line numbers.
+But if required, we can display them using the 'Esc+:+set +nu' command.

 vi and vim command to set line number